-You will find some background information and readings you can use at home by pressing the "tab" above.
+You will find a service sheet for worship from home by pressing the "tab" above.

 St Philips is an Anglican parish church within the Diocese of Southwark and based in Sydenham in south east London.
 St Philips has a friendly and multi-cultural congregation who rely on the effective power of prayer and the healing power of the Holy Spirit and who live out their faith in weekly and daily worship.
 All are very welcome to join us for our Sunday Eucharist, where we all meet together as a family: communicant members of other Churches are invited to take communion with us.
 Alternatively, you may prefer one of the quieter less formal weekday masses.
 Whatever your preference, why not join us?
 You will be very welcome.